 A typical cosmic void spans tens of mega-parsecs across and contains only a handful of galaxies.
 Because they are nearly empty, voids are the cleanest cosmological laboratories we have: their interior dynamics are dominated by dark energy rather than non-linear gravity, and the imprint of modified-gravity theories on their growth is amplified rather than washed out.

-Theoretically, the VSF was derived from the same excursion-set machinery as the halo mass function (Sheth & van de Weygaert 2004; Jennings et al. 2013).
-It predicts a peaked distribution: small voids merge into bigger ones as structure grows, leaving a characteristic falloff at large radii whose position is set by the linear growth of structure — and therefore by cosmology.
+Theoretically, the VSF was derived from the same excursion-set machinery as the halo mass function (Sheth & van de Weygaert 2004; Jennings et al. 2013): it predicts a peaked distribution where small voids merge into bigger ones as structure grows, leaving a characteristic falloff at large radii whose position is set by the linear growth of structure — and therefore by cosmology.
+To exploit the VSF observationally we need accurate galaxy positions and a faithful void-finding algorithm.
+Both pieces are challenged when galaxy distances come from photometric, not spectroscopic, surveys — which is exactly where Rubin/LSST will live.

 Perched at 2 680 m on Cerro Pachón in the Chilean Andes, the NSF–DOE Vera C. Rubin Observatory is about to carry out the most ambitious optical sky survey ever attempted: a ten-year, six-band scan of half the sky called the Legacy Survey of Space and Time (LSST).